-Carolina Astudillo Muñoz (Santiago de Chile) is a documentary filmmaker.
+Carolina Astudillo Muñoz (Santiago de Chile) is a documentary filmmaker, researcher and teacher.
 Degree in Social Communication from the Universidad de Santiago de Chile.
 Postgraduate Diploma in Film Studies from the Universidad Católica de Chile and MA in Creative Documentary from the Universitat Autònoma de Barcelona.

 She has developed and focused her work on historical research, documentary creation and writing, and women and historical memory have been her pivotal theme.